Magnetic Pincushion

 What interesting ways can you use magnets to hold pins?
 If you'd like to share a photo, please email us!
 Be sure to mention if it's OK at add your pincushion picture here to share with everyone.

 We had some fun with an old stuffed bear.
-We opened a few stiches on the back, and slid a small D48 cylinder magnet into his hand.
+We opened a few stitches on the back, and slid a small D48 cylinder magnet into his hand.
 It doesn't hold quite as many pins as some of our larger ideas, but it ranked number one in cuteness!

 Conclusions